 Foot & Ankle Arthritis Treatment to Relieve Foot Joint Pain

-What is Foot and Ankle Arthritis?
+What Is Foot and Ankle Arthritis?

 Foot and ankle arthritis is inflammation resulting from the degeneration of cartilage in the foot and ankle joint.
 It can occur due to fractures, dislocation, inflammatory disease, or congenital deformity.